Crips: Criminal rackets and street activities

-As with most criminal street gangs, Crips have traditionally benefited monetarily from illicit activities such as illegal gambling, drug-dealing, pimping, larceny, and robbery.
+As with most criminal street gangs, Crips have benefited monetarily from illicit activities such as illegal gambling, drug-dealing, pimping, larceny, and robbery.
 Crips also profit from extorting local drug dealers who are not members of the gang.
-Along with profitable rackets such as these, they have also been known to participate in vandalism and property crime, often for gang-pride reasons or simply enjoyment.
+Along with profitable rackets such as these, they also participate in vandalism and property crime, often for gang-pride reasons or simply enjoyment.
 This can include public graffiti (tagging) and "joyriding" in stolen vehicles.